Self-gravitating baryonic tubes supported by $\pi$- and $\omega$-mesons and its flat limit: Field equations and the model

-Here, $\mathcal{R}$ is the Ricci scalar, $U(x)$ is the pionic complex scalar field, $\omega_{\mu}$ is a fourth-vector representing the $\omega$-mesons potential, and $\rho_\mu$ is the topological current defined in Eq. \eqref{rhomu} below.
-Regarding the coupling constants, we have $\kappa = 8 \pi G$, where $G$ is the gravitational constant, $M_{\omega}$ is the mass of the $\omega$-mesons, and the couplings $K$ and $\gamma$ are experimentally fixed positive constants.
-We use the convention where $c=\hbar=1$, and Greek indices run over the four-dimensional space-time with mostly plus signature.
+where $\mathcal{R}$ is the Ricci scalar, $U(x)$ is the $SU(N)$-valued pionic scalar field, and $\omega_{\mu}$ is a four-vector representing the $\omega$-meson potential.
+The term $\rho_\mu$ denotes the topological current, defined in Eq.~\eqref{rhomu} below.
+The coupling constants are $\kappa = 8 \pi G$ (where $G$ is the gravitational constant), $M_{\omega}$ (the mass of the $\omega$-meson), and $K$, $\gamma$ which are positive constants typically fixed by experimental data.
+We adopt the convention $c=\hbar=1$, and Greek indices denote four-dimensional spacetime coordinates with a mostly plus signature $(-,+,+,+)$.

-In our formulation, we introduce vector mesons through the action and pseudoscalar mesons through the extension of the symmetry group; thus baryons emerge due to the nonlinear interaction between mesons.
+In this formulation, vector mesons are introduced through explicit gauge-like fields in the action, while pseudoscalar mesons emerge from the non-linear dynamics of the $SU(N)$ group.
+Consequently, baryons arise as topological solitons from the non-linear interactions between these mesonic sectors.

-The complete set of field equations of the system is obtained by varying the action with respect to the fields $U$, $\omega_\mu$ and $g_{\mu\nu}$.
-These turn out to be
+The complete set of field equations is obtained by varying the action with respect to the fields $U$, $\omega_\mu$, and the metric $g_{\mu\nu}$.
+These equations are given by:

-The $\omega$-mesons interact with pions through the topological current, $\rho^{\mu}$, in Eq. \eqref{I}.
-This current is defined by
+where $G_{\mu\nu}$ is the Einstein tensor.
+The $\omega$-mesons interact with the pionic sector via the topological current $\rho^{\mu}$, which is defined as: